rokka-io/rokka-site/source/_references/stacks.md

 ### Additional image size optimizations

 rokka does some advanced image size optimizations on your images by default.
-As does optimizations are not always fast, it does those in the background to not slow down your first render request to an image.
+As the optimizations are not always fast, it does those in the background to not slow down your first render request to an image.
 Therefore the first request on a newly rendered image will not have those optimizations applied, but requests made 10-30 seconds later will have those applied.

+For JPEGs you can prevent that delay with the stack option `optim.immediate.jpeg`. rokka then does it right on the first render and not only a few seconds later.
+This will make your first render a little bit slower, but won't make a difference for later requests.

 For PNG and lossless WebP we use [pngquant](https://pngquant.org/) to make the image size significantly smaller as long as the quality doesn't degrade.
 We additionally compress PNG with [zopflipng](https://github.com/google/zopfli) to make them even smaller.